d-michail/python-jgrapht/docs/tutorials/any_graph.rst

 ----------------

 Besides the graph structure, users can associate attributes/properties with the graph itself, with the vertices and the edges.
-All property graphs follow the :py:class:`jgrapht.types.PropertyGraph` interface.
+All such graphs follow the :py:class:`jgrapht.types.AttributesGraph` interface.
 It defines three dictionaries keyed using the correspoding graph elements which perform the necessary type checking in order to ensure existence.